environmentalinformatics-marburg/tubedb/docs/_documentation/import_formats.md

 - `MyPlot_2010.csv` -> MyPlot
 - `123_old.csv` -> 123

-Note: If your stationname contains underscores or you have multiple stations in one CSV file, see the next format specification (station name by column).
+Note: If your station name contains underscores or you have multiple stations in one CSV file, see the next format specification (station name by column).

 #### header: